Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Preliminaries

 \section{Preliminaries}

 A \textit{cube complex} is a CW complex constructed by gluing together cubes of arbitrary (finite) dimension by isometries along their faces.
-Furthermore, it is \textit{nonpositively curved} if the link of any of its vertices is a simplicial \textit{flag} complex (ie., $n+1$ vertices span a $n$-simplex if and only if they are pairwise adjacent), and \textit{CAT(0)} if it is nonpositively curved and simply-connected.
+Furthermore, it is \textit{nonpositively curved} if the link of any of its vertices is a simplicial \textit{flag} complex (i.e., $n+1$ vertices span a $n$-simplex if and only if they are pairwise adjacent), and \textit{CAT(0)} if it is nonpositively curved and simply-connected.
 See \cite[page 111]{MR1744486} for more information.

-A fundamental feature of cube complexes is the notion of \textit{hyperplane}.
+A fundamental feature of cube complexes is the notion of a \textit{hyperplane}.
 Let $X$ be a nonpositively curved cube complex.
-Formally, a \textit{hyperplane} $J$ is an equivalence class of edges, where two edges $e$ and $f$ are equivalent whenever there exists a sequence of edges $e=e_0,e_1,\ldots, e_{n-1},e_n=f$ where $e_i$ and $e_{i+1}$ are parallel sides of some square in $X$.
+Formally, a \textit{hyperplane} $J$ is an equivalence class of edges, where two edges $e$ and $f$ are equivalent whenever there exists a sequence of edges $e=e_0,e_1,\ldots, e_{n-1},e_n=f$ where, for every $0 \leq i \leq n-1$, the edges $e_i$ and $e_{i+1}$ are parallel sides of some square in $X$.
 Notice that a hyperplane is uniquely determined by one of its edges, so if $e \in J$ we say that $J$ is the \textit{hyperplane dual to $e$}.
 Geometrically, a hyperplane $J$ is rather thought of as the union of the \textit{midcubes} transverse to the edges belonging to $J$.
+We refer to this union as the \emph{geometric realisation} of $J$.
+See Figure \ref{figure27}.
+Two hyperplanes are \emph{transverse} if they are distinct and if their geometric realisations intersect.
+The \textit{carrier} $N(J)$ of a hyperplane $J$ is the smallest subcomplex of $X$ containing the geometric realisation of $J$, i.e., the union of the cubes intersecting the midcubes associated to $J$.
+In the following, $\partial N(J)$ will denote the union of the cubes of $X$ contained in $N(J)$ but not intersecting the geometric realisation of $J$, and $X \backslash \backslash J= \left( X \backslash N(J) \right) \cup \partial N(J)$.
+Notice that $N(J)$ and $X \backslash \backslash J$ are subcomplexes of $X$.